HimanshuBisht001/life-skills/listening-and-assertive-communication.md

 ---

-## Solution 8: How to Make Your Communication Assertive
+## Question 8: How to Make Your Communication Assertive
 1. **Stay calm**: Keep your emotions in check before speaking.
 2. **Be clear**: Express your thoughts and needs directly and respectfully.
 3. **Use "I" statements**: Say things like "I feel..." instead of blaming others.